 Flood waters damaged a total of 67 schools, with five deemed substantially damaged and approved by FEMA for demolition and rebuild.
 The five substantially damaged schools are located in the counties of Kanawha and Nicholas.
 In Kanawha County, Herbert Hoover High School and Clendenin Elementary were severely damaged.
 Water from the Elk River crested about 7 feet deep in the first floor at Herbert Hoover High School.
 Richwood High and Middle Schools, and Summersville Middle School were also severely damaged.
 Per State Department of Education attendance records for the five schools, over 2,000 students had to be relocated to nearby schools with many of the students housed in portable classrooms until the new schools are built.
 The West Virginia School Building Authority has worked closely with FEMA to address the destruction of the schools.
 The schools will have to be moved outside of the floodplain to minimize the effect of future flooding.
 There is currently no timeline for when all schools will be rebuilt.
 FEMA granted \$2 million to aid recovery efforts for schools in Nicholas County.
-Specifically, the \$2 million grant is being used to pay for temporary facilities to replace those inundated by the floods.
-Students in the Elk River communities will be in portable classroom buildings before the end of the 2016-2017 school year, according to Kanawha County Facilities Director Chuck Wilson.
-Bridge Elementary is currently housing students and staff from Clendenin Elementary.
-Those schools have been operating on a split schedule this year after June flood waters destroyed Clendenin Elementary.
-Herbert Hoover High School is dealing with the same issue this school year.
-Those students and staff are on a split school day at Elkview Middle.
-Portables will also be installed at Elkview Middle.
-Wilson stated that project is slightly behind Bridge.
-"The portables at Bridge are scheduled to be complete by March 23 and Hoover will probably be mid-April," he said.
-That's nearly nine months since the flood.
+Specifically, the \$2 million

-Interview with Henry Bergstrom, Deputy Secretary at WVDOT
+13 Interview with Henry Bergstrom, Deputy Secretary at WVDOT